szwacz/fs-jetpack/README.md

 ## Throws errors at you as the last resort
 Everyone who did something with files for sure seen (and probably hates) *"ENOENT, no such file or directory"* error.
 Jetpack tries to recover from that error if possible.
-1. For write/creation operations, if any of parent directories doesn't exist jetpack will just create them as well.
+1. For write/creation operations, if any of parent directories doesn't exist jetpack will just create lacking directories.
-2. For read/inspect operations, if file or directory doesn't exist `null` is returned instead of throwing.
+2. For read/inspect operations, if file or directory doesn't exist `undefined` is returned instead of throwing.

-## Jetpack can do more in less code (examples)
-All methods play nicely with each other.
-Here are few examples what it gives you.
+## All methods play nicely with each other (examples)
 **Note:** All examples are synchronous.
 Unfortunately asynchronous equivalents won't be that pretty.

 #### Great for build scripts